India.gov.in: Content

-NGO Partnership System is a micro site that provides a platform for social networking amongst Non Governmental Organizations(NGO) and other voluntary organizations doing social work and promoting causes in India.
+NGO Partnership System is a microsite that provides a platform for social networking amongst Non Governmental Organizations (NGO) and other voluntary organizations doing social work and promoting causes in India.
 It enables them to apply online for grants against government schemes.

-CIC Online is a microsite that provides a platform for the citizen of India to lodge online complaint and/or appeal under RTI Act to the Central Information Commission, an adjudicatory body for the Public Authorities under the government of India.
-It enables them to online check status of the petition using the Unique Identification Number.
+CIC Online is a microsite that provides a platform for the citizen of India to lodge an online complaint and/or appeal under the RTI Act to the Central Information Commission, an adjudicatory body for the Public Authorities under the government of India.
+It enables them to check the status of the petition online using the Unique Identification Number.
 The site is compliant with WCAG 2.0 Level AA.

 E-Greetings has e-greetings for Indian festivals and national holidays.
-It has e-cards on monuments, culture, natural beauty and villages of the country.
+It has e-cards on monuments, culture, natural beauty, and villages of the country.

 Features

 The Hindi Language Portal gives the content of India.gov.in in Hindi under india.gov.in/hi.

 Content Depository is a storehouse of documents, forms, contact directories, schemes, acts, rules and websites contributed by government Ministries and Departments at the central and state level.
 The contribution of such content is facilitated by a Content Management System(CMS).

 Accessibility options - English and Hindi versions of the portal are accessible to visitors irrespective of any disability they may have or difference in the device or technology they are using.
 Such features, like descriptive text for links and images, keyboard browsing and ability to change text size enable better readability in screen readers, magnifiers and mobile phones.

 Standardization.
 The portal adheres to the ‘Guidelines for Indian Government Websites’.
 It is also W3C compliant and is certified as a quality website by the Standardization Testing and Quality Certification (STQC) Directorate.
 The Scope of Approval of this certificate covers three ISO Standards - ISO 25051:2006 Software Engineering, ISO/IEC 9126-1:2001 Software Engineering and ISO/IEC TR 9126-2:2003 Software Engineering.

 Web Ratna awards.
 India.gov.in has instituted the Web Ratna Awards to recognize exemplary e-governance initiatives in the Government sector.
 Nominations were invited for six categories from all units of the Indian government at the centre and state level as well as Indian missions abroad.